leotaku/elisp-check/README.md

 Most Emacs packages currently use either no or an ad-hoc script based CI setup.
 This GitHub Action aims to change that.

-Adding this Action to your Emacs package immediately provides you with a default suite of code style checks that are required to get your package accepted into MELPA.
+Adding this Action to your Emacs package repository immediately provides you with a default suite of code style checks that are required to get your package accepted into MELPA.

-Using only one additional line of YAML, you can also run all of your ERT tests on GitHub Actions.
+Using only one additional line of YAML, you can also run your ERT tests on GitHub Actions.

 See the [actions tab](https://github.com/leotaku/elisp-check-action/actions) for runs of this action! 🚀

+See the [COMPARISON.md](/COMPARISON.md) file for a more thorough comparison with other solutions for Emacs Lisp CI. 🛒

 ### Supported Checks